Tortilla123/BNSF-Edit-Rules/README.md

 # BNSF-Edit-Rules

-Running html server using python.
-Install Python 3.x.x.
+In order to run all files you need to start an html server using python.

+Install Python 3.x.x. on your machine. (from company software center)

-cd into BNSF file and run command >python -m http.server 8080
+cd into your BNSF folder and run this command: >python -m http.server 8080